Jessa Duggar Sparks Pregnancy Questions After Revealing That She’s Talked To Her Oldest Son About Girl Names

 Jessa Duggar took to Facebook on Tuesday to recount a conversation that she had with her oldest son, and it had some of her followers guessing that she’s expecting again.

 The 27-year-old Counting On star wrote that she is a big fan of “old names,” and she recently spoke with her 4-year-old son, Spurgeon Elliot Seewald, about the subject.
-She specifically asked Spurge for his opinion on the name Alice for a girl.
+She specifically asked Spurgeon for his opinion on the name Alice for a girl.

 The mother-of-three revealed that her son has a rather impressive vocabulary for a child his age by sharing the reason that Spurge didn’t like the moniker.
 According to Jessa, he complained that Alice sounds too much like “malice.”
 Instead, he suggested a name that’s even more unique than his own.